Skittles (sport): Killer, Coffins, or German skittles

 A game for any number of people.
 Each starts with three lives.
 Each bowls only one ball at a time.
 The first bowls at a full frame and the skittles are not stuck up until all nine are hit down.
 Each time a player fails to hit at least one pin, they lose a life.
 The winner is the last one left with a life intact.
 Usually played for small amounts of money, the winner takes the combined player entry fees (typically £1 or 50p per game each).
 It is found in the Wiltshire, Somerset, and Bristol areas.
 Players might claim a "tactical miss" when they have multiple lives remaining and fail to hit the only pin still standing.
 This is to avoid giving the following player a full frame.

 Six-ball Westbury

 Another game for any number of people.
 Each player has one hand of six balls at a full frame.
 If all nine pins are knocked down within the hand, then they are reset, meaning that a player may score anywhere between 0 and 54.
 The winner is the player with the highest score.
 It is similar to killer in that it is usually played for money with the winner taking the pot.

+London Skittles

+London Skittles games are usually played over seven ends (legs).
+Competition matches are usually played over twenty-one ends.
+Games are played one-against-one, a chalk (a point) being scored by knocking all the pins over in fewer throws than one's opponent.
+It is assumed that a player can get a single pin, so any standing pins each count as an extra throw.
+If the pins aren't all down in four throws, five is scored.
+The order of play alternates - player A sets for player B then player B sets for player A and so on.

+Twenty ones

+This is played for money at the end of an evening of London Skittles.
+Players have one throw per turn and score the number of pins knocked down.
+The winner is the first player to reach exactly twenty one.
+If a player goes bust, their score goes back to twelve.

 Regional variations

+Cambridge

+Cambridge & District Skittle League has been in existence since 1927.
+Playing league matches on Tuesday evenings from the start of the season in September to March and competitions during the season.
+Culminating in a Finals Night in June where the final matches of competitions are played out.
+The last time someone is known to have thrown two floorers in succession was during Finals Night in 2022.